 Well, I'll put it this way: When Microsoft releases its monthly security updates, our lab runs hundreds of test scenarios on each patch to minimize network compatibility problems for customers.
 The whole process takes 24 hours or less, which is pretty fast.
 But customers are increasingly clamoring for a shorter process.
 If there's a zero-day threat, they want to deploy the patch in 24 minutes.
 This has me convinced there are enterprises out there that aren't testing like they used to.
 More urgency on the part of users to put in patches right away instead of spending time on regressions testing puts the pressure on patch vendors like us to test as thoroughly as possible since there's less chance of adequate testing on the other end.
 Is it OK for companies to stop doing their own testing if they use you or another patch management vendor?

 Whenever possible, you should do your own testing against in-house applications.
 With so many patches going out, it's just a good practice to have a testing system in your environment.
 But if the zero-day threat is big enough, it's probably prudent to get them out faster and let us do our job for you.
 In the end, it's something individual companies have to figure out on their own.
-You have to judge what's
+You have to judge what's necessary based on what your company does and what the individual risks are.
+Can you offer examples?

 If the company is a bank, the IT professionals have to ask themselves what the greater risk is -- the Web server being unavailable for a few hours, or the network getting hit with a zero-day attack that exposes the company's sensitive data.
 In that case, it's better to patch quickly and risk the compatibility problems than to be unpatched and have an attack hit.